 It is the policy of Southeast High School not to accept delivery of any items to the school during regular school hours.
 These items include, but are not limited to floral deliveries, books, homework, money, phones, student ID's, food or drink, clothing, athletic equipment, or uniforms.
 It is the responsibility of the student to bring everything needed for the school day.
 As a reminder, students may not use school telephones during school hours unless cleared by an administrator.
 If permitted, students may only use the phone in the administrative office.
-Cell phones are prohibited, and they will be confiscated if used on campus.
 Baked goods and balloons are not permitted in classrooms, the cafeteria, or any part of the campus.